Periodic orbits based on orthogonal collocation

 Floquet multipliers computation

-We provide two methods to compute the Floquet coefficients.
+We provide three methods to compute the Floquet coefficients.

 - The algorithm (Default)